moritzwassmer/APPRAS_e2e_imitation/data_generation/README.md

 ## TransFuser Dataset

-To be able to run the data generation scripts in the TransFuser Paper, we first write the correct environment variables in the [datagen script ](transfuser_repo/transfuser/leaderboard/scripts/datagen.sh) inside the TransFuser repo (change the CARLA_ROOT and WORK_DIR to your settings), then run the script.
+To be able to run the data generation scripts in the TransFuser paper, we first write the correct environment variables in the [datagen script ](transfuser_repo/transfuser/leaderboard/scripts/datagen.sh) inside the TransFuser repo (change the CARLA_ROOT and WORK_DIR to your settings), then run the script.
 The environment dependencies are in the [requirements file](data_generation/requirements.txt).

 ```Shell
 $ pip install -r requirements.txt